vadymmarkov/Kontena/README.md

 var instance = SomeClass()

-container.bind(instance) // bind as singleton to the type of the instance container.bind(instance, toType: SomeBaseClass.self) // bind as singleton to the superclass type container.bind(instance, toType: SomeProtocol.self) // bind as singleton to the protocol container.bind(instance, toKey: "some") // bind as singleton to the key
+// as singleton to the type of the instance container.bind(instance)
+// as singleton to the superclass type container.bind(instance, toType: SomeBaseClass.self)
+// as singleton to the protocol container.bind(instance, toType: SomeProtocol.self)
+// as singleton to the key
+container.bind(instance, toKey: "some")

 // factory = closure where the object is initialized let factory = {